 “There is a lot of potential in restoring these spaces to their former glory.”

 But with age comes a need for maintenance, and traditions are difficult to sustain without some sort of investment.
 Public markets are owned by the city, and they have long suffered from swings of neglect and declining foot traffic as shopping options change.
-But while they’ve been left to languish, several of the surviving markets are now undergoing multi-million-dollar, public-private transformations: Cross Street Market in Federal Hill, Hollins Market in Pigtown, pictured left, and Broadway Market in Fells Point, which will be partially converted into a high-end crab house.
+But while they’ve been left to languish, several of the surviving markets are now undergoing multi-million-dollar, public-private transformations: Cross Street Market in Federal Hill, Hollins Market in Pigtown, and Broadway Market in Fells Point, which will be partially converted into a high-end crab house.

 “Baltimore was a great market city, and it is to this day,” says architectural historian John Gentry.
 But the system’s ability to survive relies on a “values-centered approach to preservation,” he notes, with ideal redevelopment tailoring to both community needs and local planning goals.
 Walkability tends to make markets attractive to transit-focused city officials, while their affordable food options make them appealing to socially conscious urban planners.